Average Weather in Terre Haute Indiana, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Terre Haute are 39.467 deg latitude, -87.414 deg longitude, and 489 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Terre Haute are 39.467 deg latitude, -87.414 deg longitude, and 489 ft elevation.

-The topography within 2 miles of Terre Haute is essentially flat, with a maximum elevation change of 79 feet, and an average elevation above sea level of 476 feet.
-Within 10 miles contains only modest variations in elevation (266 feet).
-Within 50 miles contains significant variations in elevation (620 feet).
+The topography within 2 miles of Terre Haute is essentially flat, with a maximum elevation change of 79 feet and an average elevation above sea level of 476 feet.
+Within 10 miles is essentially flat (266 feet).
+Within 50 miles contains only modest variations in elevation (620 feet).

 The area within 2 miles of Terre Haute is covered by artificial surfaces (73%) and cropland (14%), within 10 miles by cropland (48%) and trees (38%), and within 50 miles by cropland (73%) and trees (25%).

 This report illustrates the typical weather in Terre Haute, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Terre Haute.

 For each station, the records are corrected for the elevation difference between that station and Terre Haute according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.